 Attending Harvard College means living in residence.
 Harvard freshmen live in seventeen Yard dormitories, ranging from Massachusetts Hall, designed by Harvard President John Leverett and built in 1720, is the oldest Harvard dormitory building (and also houses the current President’s office).
 Canaday which was completed in 1974, is the youngest.
-The Dean of Freshmen oversees these students.
-Harvard upperclassmen live in one of 12 residential Houses, each housing 300-500 students and presided over by a Faculty Dean, who is often a professor or senior administrator, or by co-Faculty Deans.
-In each of the Houses, an Allston Burr Resident Dean serves as a resident academic dean.
+The Dean of First-Years oversees these students.
+Harvard upperclassmen live in one of 12 residential Houses, each housing 300-500 students and presided over by co-Faculty Deans who serve as Heads of the House.
+In each of the Houses, the Allston Burr Resident Dean serves as a resident academic dean.

 Harvard's current House Plan, the inspiration of President Lowell, dates back to the early 1930's, but the idea and ideals behind it stretch back almost as far as the College itself.
 Across all four centuries of Harvard's history, learning together has meant living together.
 President Lowell's wishes came to fruition in 1928 when Edward S. Harkness, Yale '97, offered more than ten million dollars to provide for the first seven Houses.
 The Houses were to be patterned after the Oxford and Cambridge Colleges and were meant, in President Lowell's words, "to unite learning with the fine art of living."
 Two of the new Houses, Dunster and Lowell, opened in 1930; Eliot followed in 1931, along with Adams, Kirkland, Leverett, and Winthrop.
 Dudley House was created in 1935 to serve non-resident students.
 Quincy House followed in 1959, Pforzheimer and Cabot (formerly North House and South House respectively) were formed in 1961; Mather and Currier opened in 1970.